threefoldtech/info_grid/src/getstarted/remote-desktop_gui/guacamole_guide/guacamole_guide.md

       * Security mode: Any
       * Ignore server certificate: Yes
       * Click Save
-    * Go to the Apache Guacamole Home (top right menu button)
+    * Go to the Apache Guacamole Home menu (top right button)
-    * Click on the New Connection
+    * Click on the new connection
     * The remote desktop access is done

 ***